Hansmu/dynamodb-tutorial/README.md

 ![Terminology comparison](./images/terminology_comparison.png)

+A table in DynamoDB is a grouping of records that conceptually belong together.
+In a relational DB a table contains one entity, in DynamoDB it contains all the entities.
+This helps to avoid the join operation, which is expensive as a DB scales.

+A relational DB has a specified schema, that describes and enforces the shape of each record in the table.
+At the DB level, DynamoDB is schemaless.
+You have to enforce a schema in your application code.

+An item is a single record in a DynamoDB table.
+Same as a row in a relational DB.

+A dynamoDB item is made up of attributes, which are typed data values holding info about the element.
+Attributes are similar to column values on relational records, except not required.

 ### DynamoDB Tables
 Tables are the top level entities in DynamoDB and all the tables within the given AWS region can be looked at as a single DB.